gsganden/fastbook/README.md

 # Docker Stuff

-This fork of the fastbook repo adds files to use pip-tools and docker rather than conda to manage dependencies.
+This fork of the fastbook repo adds files to use pip-tools and nvidia-sdocker rather than conda to manage dependencies.
 Here's how to use it.

 Build the container: